 “I’m a private investigator; it’s my job to mind other people’s business.”

 Mitch smiled with amusement.
-“Well, I reckon he’s around your age, twenty nine.
+“Well, I reckon he’s around your age, twenty-nine.
 Maybe a little older.
 He spends his early mornings here in Jillie’s.
 Mostly he’s come and gone by the time we get here.
 In the evening you can sometimes find him at Tattler’s Watering Hole, where he drinks until he passes out on the table.
-That’s when Gabe calls me to come get the man and carry him home.”
-He was referring to the owner of the tavern, Gabe Tattler.
+That’s when the tavern calls me to come get the man and carry him home.”

 “Have you ever seen Wes with anyone?”

 “No, never.
 The guy’s a loner, and I get the impression he’d like to remain that way.”